Connecticut stadium to serve as Toronto FC's temporary home - WHIZ News

 HARTFORD, Conn.
 (AP) — Toronto FC has announced plans to move at least its next home game to Connecticut for the upcoming phase of the Major League Soccer season.

 Toronto will host the Columbus Crew on Sunday, Sept.
-27 at the 40,000-seat Pratt & Whitney Stadium at Rentschler Field in East Hartford, Connecticut.
+27, at 40,000-seat Pratt & Whitney Stadium at Rentschler Field in East Hartford.

 Major League Soccer is in the process of finalizing travel protocols for the remainder of the regular season amid the COVID-19 pandemic, and additional matches in East Hartford are anticipated to be announced soon, Connecticut Gov. Ned Lamont’s office said Friday.